 Behave with courtesy, consideration and awareness.
 Respect the privacy, safety and livelihoods of those living and working in the outdoors, and the needs of other people enjoying the outdoors.

-Manage your expectations: it is key to remember that now restrictions have eased, a lot of outdoor areas have not been operating for over two months, so even when they re-open, staff will need time and space to check the access to some paths, clean and service facilities, and generally make sure the area is ready for visitors again.
+Manage your expectations: it is key to remember that now restrictions have eased, a lot of outdoor areas have not been operating for a while, so even when they re-open, staff will need time and space to check the access to some paths, clean and service facilities, and generally make sure the area is ready for visitors again.
 As this happens, it is important to be mindful and manage your expectations - be patient and allow staff to do their job before visiting the area.

 3 tips for farm walks: